RubixML/ML/docs/datasets/labeled.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Labeled.php">[source]</a></span>

 # Labeled
 A Labeled dataset is used to train supervised learners and for testing a model by providing the ground-truth.
-In addition to the standard dataset API, a Labeled dataset can perform operations such as stratification and sorting the dataset by the label column.
+In addition to the standard dataset API, a Labeled dataset can perform operations such as stratification and sorting the dataset using the label column.

 > **Note:** Labels can be either categorical or continuous data types but NaN values are not allowed.